RE/MAX We Sell Paradise > Blog of Local Area > Beaches > Beware the Rip Currents!

 YOU CAN BE TAKEN IN SECONDS

-Imagine standing in just-above waist-deep water of Playa Ventanas when an unremarkable wave washes through you, but unlike the previous waves this one does not retreat – and now you are in chest deep water.
+Imagine standing in just-above waist-deep water of a local beach when an unremarkable wave washes through you, but unlike the previous waves this one does not retreat – and now you are in chest deep water.
 Seconds later, another wave hits and now you are floating, unable to feel the ground under you.
 The water finally starts to flow back towards the ocean but, to your horror, it is taking you too – you can see the beach getting further and further away.
 This happened to me, at Playa Ventanas, earlier this year and the culprit is a killer of beachgoers around the world – the feared RIP CURRENT.
 In 10 seconds I went from walking along in waist-deep water to being swept out to sea, and after the first wave, there was nothing I could have done about being taken by the rip.
 The incident inspired this article.

 Lifeguards patrolling Playa Ventanas beach at low tide.
 Our beautiful and much loved beach is known to be a rip current danger spot - and due to very distressing number of drownings tragedies in Costa Rica, recent drives around water safety improvements have made our beaches safer for everyone.
 Beware the Rip Currents!